Or, Of Chopping Zucchini and Cooking Beans

 Cooking and Freezing Dried Beans

+It’s fairly simple to adapt a recipe that calls for canned beans.
 If your recipe calls for a 15-ounce can of beans, you can use about 1/2 cup of dried beans instead.
 In the case of most beans, they absorb enough water during cooking to triple their volume.
 So one cup dried will yield about 3 cups once cooked.
 A 15-oz can holds about 1-1/2 cups of beans.